Join us August 1 to 11, 2026

 04

-Throughout the week-long course of the BioBlitz, Loon Foundation staff and keen volunteer experts will lead the way during multiple walk-and-talk mini-events in and around Madeira Park.
+Throughout the BioBlitz, Loon Foundation staff and volunteer experts will lead events across the Sunshine Coast:

-During these mini-events, you can snap some photos, record your observations, and get help identifying what you’re seeing straight away!
-Your guide will also be able to help you troubleshoot using iNaturalist.
+During these events, you can snap photos, record observations, and get help identifying what you're seeing on the spot.
+Your guide can also help troubleshoot iNaturalist.

 How are prizes awarded?

-Prize winners will be drawn based on participation, biodiversity, and the number of species identified!
-There are separate prizes for individuals and for school groups.
+Prize winners are drawn based on participation, biodiversity, and number of species identified.
+There are separate prizes for the Youth BioBlitz Crew (ages 13 to 18) and for Community BioBlitz participants, including individuals and school groups.

-Winners will be announced on our social media on November 14th, so be sure to follow the Loon Foundation on Instagram and Facebook for event updates and to see if you’ve won!
+Winners are announced on social media, so follow the Loon Foundation on Instagram and Facebook for updates.

 What is iNaturalist?